dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 work][agl-revocation] over 10 years ago.
 Since then, the Web PKI has drastically changed for the better, despite not appearing to "solve" revocation.
-Unfortunately, many people interpret Adam's post to mean "we must build a better revocation system for the Web PKI, today", when in fact, the reality is that _revocation does not make sense to solve anymore_, and people should stop trying to solve it directly, because **the actual solution to revocation in the public Web PKI is short-lived certificates**.
+Unfortunately, many people interpret Adam's post to mean "we must build a better revocation system for the Web PKI, today".
+In reality, _revocation does not make sense to solve anymore_, and people should stop trying to solve it directly, because **the actual solution to revocation in the public Web PKI is short-lived certificates**.